fbpx

 How I use it: The “Logic Jump” functionality (only available for ) makes it easy for me to weed out prospects who won’t be a fit, and send them to the right place for whatever service they need.

-I stopped using Typeform because they kept reducing features and capability… and billing me $400 annually without even so much as a “hey, this is happening” email.
-Don’t love it!
-Actually really hate it!
+(Update 2024: I stopped using Typeform as much as I used to because they kept reducing features and capability… and billing me $400 annually without even so much as a “hey, this is happening” email.
+Don’t love that!
+Actually really hate that!)

 Digit (Now Oportun)